 (3) Should end-of-life or right-to-life issues be adjusted in minimally conscious state and cognitive-motor dissociation patients?

 Functional neuroimaging and electrophysiological technologies may indicate consciousness through neural correlates, surrogates, or proxies in patients without behavioral evidence of consciousness owing to loss of appropriate motor function.
-This is known as cognitive-motor dissociation (CMD).
+This is known as cognitive-motor dissociation.

-Prolonged recovery in patients with disorders of consciousness is not infrequent, in particular in minimally conscious state patients, and most patients may benefit from continued aggressive physical therapies.
+Prolonged recovery in patients with disorders of consciousness is not infrequent, particularly in minimally conscious state patients, and most patients may benefit from continued aggressive physical therapies.

 The advent of modern intensive care in the 1960s allowed for continuing and prolonged cardiorespiratory support of critically ill patients, one consequence of which was recognition of various clinical disorders of consciousness.
 These include brain death (1968), the vegetative state/unresponsive wakefulness syndrome (1972), and, later, the minimally conscious state (2002), in addition to the previously recognized state of unarousable-unresponsive-unconsciousness known as coma.
 Locked-in syndrome (1965), although not actually a disorder of consciousness, can be confused with these other disorders of consciousness.
-Previous names for the vegetative state/ unresponsive wakefulness syndrome include “apallic syndrome,” “neocortical death,” and “coma vigil.”
-Several authors have suggested that the term “vegetative” is pejorative, outdated, and has negative social and ethical connotations (93).
-Hence, authors have advocated changing the name of “vegetative state” to “unresponsive wakefulness syndrome” (103).
+Previous names for the vegetative state/ unresponsive wakefulness syndrome include apallic syndrome, neocortical death, and coma vigil.
+Several authors have suggested that the term vegetative is pejorative, outdated, and has negative social and ethical connotations (97).
+Hence, authors have advocated changing the name of vegetative state to unresponsive wakefulness syndrome (108).

 Patients with VS/UWS and MCS have severe brain damage who survive initial periods of coma (usually 1 to 3 weeks), can maintain brainstem functions, do not require mechanical respiratory support, and redevelop sleep-wake cycles, including prolonged periods of eye-opening, but have no (vegetative state) or intermittent but definite clinical evidence of consciousness (MCS).
 These disorders of consciousness are often temporary evolutionary syndromes that exist on a continuum, with some patients transitioning sequentially from VS/UWS to MCS and then, possibly, to higher states of consciousness.